telosnetwork/docs/developers/services/telos-decide/README.md

 description: Read below for a summary of Telos Decide
 ---

-# Telos Decide
+# Telos® Decide™

-## Telos Decide Governance Engine
+## Telos Decide™ Governance Engine

-Telos Decide is an on-chain governance engine exclusively for the Telos Blockchain Network that offers an extensive suite of voting services and DAC/DAO tools for both users and developers.
+Telos Decide™ is an on-chain governance engine exclusively for the Telos® Blockchain Network that offers an extensive suite of voting services and DAC/DAO tools for both users and developers.

 ### Features